Skip to main content

 Saving Values

-commands have been sent, and after a small delay.
+The id_custom_save command is sent after one or more id_custom_set_value commands have been sent, and after a small delay.
 It is used to allow the firmware to defer writing to EEPROM and respond to set value commands quickly.
 This also reduces the number of redundant writes to EEPROM, especially when users are changing values quickly in VIA, like when using a color picker.
-The channel_id
+The channel_id of the id_custom_save command will be the same value as used in the preceding id_custom_set_value commands, allowing a handler to save all current values for a feature by channel.

 Handling 16-bit Values